The Quakes: 1990s

 On January 1, 1992, the Quakes released their second record, Voice of America [engineered by Robbie Takac of the Goo Goo Dolls].
 In the spring of 1991, the Quakes planned to appear at a large festival in Germany and go on tour, but Brian Doran was unable to go, resulting in Chris VanCleve returning to the band.
 In the next few months, the Quakes went on tour in Japan based on their strong record sales for an independent band.
 First, the Quakes recorded a live album from Tokyo with Planet Records, then were signed by the Japanese division of Sony Records with plans for a new album and a large Japanese tour.

-New Generation, the band's next album, was recorded in 1992 and released in March of 1993.
+New Generation, the band's next album, was recorded in 1992 and released in March 1993.
 The album featured some production by Tim Polecat.
 It was followed with a 13 stop tour of Japan and strong Japanese record sales.
 However, New Generation was closer to a pop-rockabilly sound than a psychobilly sound, and was poorly received by the band's European fans.
 Chris VanCleve quit the band again after the Japanese tour.

 The band released their fourth album, Quiff Rock, in 1996.
 This album marked a return to a psychobilly sound and minimalistic production.
 They played a few festivals, but still could not find a permanent drummer.
 Paul Roman moved to Phoenix, AZ and Rob Peltier joined a new band, the Irving Klaws.
 In 1998, the Quakes decided to only play one or two festivals a year rather than touring and recording extensively.